More Information on SUSI and IVLP

 Entrepreneur Ana File-Heather looks back on her IVLP experience

 Between September 7 – September 27, Ana File-Heather took part in the International Visitor Leadership Program’s Women and Entrepreneurship exchange.
 Ana is from Rarotonga, in the Cook Islands, and is very active in her community as both a volunteer and local business operator.
-You can check out her profile on our Pacific Women Leader’s Blog here.
 We are delighted that she has offered to share her experience on the trip she took in September.

 So this happened.
 I spent most of September travelling to different cities throughout the United States of America on the U.S. Embassy International Visitor Leadership Program (IVLP).